Our Leadership Team and Board

 Before joining d2i, he served as senior vice president of sales and marketing at HBI Solutions, a leader in health care machine learning and predictive analytics, and as executive director of health care industry for Information Builders, where he grew health and life sciences industry revenues by more than 500 percent.
 Eisman, who received his initial training in information systems at IBM, has led high-growth teams at six software companies, including both early-stage and large, global firms.

-Director, Client Success
+Vice President, Client Success

 Brian joined d2i in early 2017.
 His primary objective is to serve our clients and ensure they realize the best possible return on their investment in d2i.
 He regularly reviews performance metrics for all clients, meets with clinical leadership, and provides ad-hoc reporting and other services as requested.
 Brian is passionate about the utilization of data to facilitate continual improvement.